Mason scholarship information can be found on our Scholarship page.

 You do not need to submit your Student Aid Report to the OSFA.
 If you listed Mason’s school code (003749) on your FAFSA, the OSFA will receive your FAFSA data electronically.

 To obtain an IRS tax return transcript, go to www.irs.gov and click on “Get My Tax Record.”
 Make sure to request the “IRS tax return transcript” and not the “IRS tax account transcript.”
 You will need your Social Security Number, date of birth, and the address on file with the IRS (normally this will be the address used when the IRS tax return was filed).

 In most cases, for electronic filers, a IRS Tax Return Transcript may be requested from the IRS within 2–3 weeks after the IRS income tax return has been accepted by the IRS.
 Generally, for filers of paper IRS income tax returns, the IRS Tax Return Transcript may be requested within 8–11 weeks after the paper IRS income tax return has been received by the IRS.

 We welcome feedback.
-Please direct concerns to the Office of Student Financial Aid at firstname.lastname@example.org, or by letter or fax using our contact information on our Contact Us page.
+Please direct concerns to the Office of Student Financial Aid.
+You may send an email, fax, or letter using the contact information on our Contact Us page.
 You may also direct feedback concerning financial aid to the Federal Student Aid Complaint Website, and the FSA Student Loan Ombudsman Group.